Demon Idol

 • Monsters who would reasonably choose to drag a single defeated enemy away and leave the combat (exposing themselves to attacks from avoiding)

-• ntelligent enemies who have a good reason for making sure the dropped enemy is totally dead instead of attacking another enemy.
+• Intelligent enemies who have a good reason for making sure the dropped enemy is totally dead instead of attacking another enemy.

 • Monsters that are unable to attack another target for some reason.
 For example, a group of 50 giant rats being too numerous to all attack a group of 4 PCs.
 (See Targeting.)